Fall and Spring Public Service Awards

-Stanford Law School’s Levin Center for Public Service and Public Interest Law annually honors two outstanding public interest attorneys.
-The Fall Public Service Awards reception is the Levin Center’s biggest event of the year.
-We invite alumni, faculty, students, and staff to join us for a formal dinner reception honoring the award recipients.
+Stanford Law School’s Levin Center for Public Service and Public Interest Law annually honors outstanding public interest students and attorneys.
+At the Spring Public Service Awards reception, we invite alumni, faculty, students, and staff to join us for a reception honoring the award recipients.

 Scroll down to view current and past award recipients.

-The following two awards, along with the Justice John Paul Stevens Fellowship, are presented each spring at the law school’s annual Public Interest Celebration.
-These awards honor students who demonstrated a commitment to public service.
+Along with the Miles L. Rubin Public Interest Award and the Justice John Paul Stevens Fellowship, the Deborah L. Rhode Award is presented each spring at the law school’s annual Public Interest Celebration.
+These awards honor students and alumni who demonstrated a commitment to public service.

-Deborah L. Rhode, the Ernest W. McFarland Professor of Law, has endowed this award, which is presented annually to a graduating student (or a team of graduating students) who has demonstrated outstanding nonacademic public service during Law School.
+Deborah L. Rhode, who was the Ernest W. McFarland Professor of Law and director of the Center on the Legal Profession, endowed this award, which is presented annually to a graduating student (or a team of graduating students) who has demonstrated outstanding nonacademic public service during Law School.
 The Rhode Public Interest Award recognizes graduating students who have made outstanding contributions to underrepresented groups or public interest causes outside the Law School and/or in public service at the Law School.
 Individuals and teams may be nominated by other students, faculty, staff, or self-nominated.
 There is an award of up to $3,500 per person (amount to vary depending on the number of recipients).
 The award is given on the basis of merit; all 3L students who meet the award criteria, regardless of financial need, may be nominated.

 Maggie Filler, JD ’12